Nonprofit Salaries and Nonprofit Salary Negotiation Advice – The Overall Approach

 When negotiating your salary, it is first important to consider where you are applying.
 When it comes to nonprofit salary negotiation most finalists (for jobs) concentrate too much on the market and their own experience level.
 Though both of these items are most important to us (as the job seeker), they are not the most influential aspect of controlling nonprofit job salaries and offers.
 The most telling and confining aspect is the culture and current salary levels of the current employees at the foundation or nonprofit, and their established budget.
 A good step in making the best decision on the best salary to ask for is to consider what they are offering for other positions they are recruiting for, and consider their overall culture before you decide on a number.

 Nine times out of ten, when it comes to the salary that a nonprofit organization decides to offer, they base it on the realistic span they can offer for the position as it relates to (1) their budget for the position and (2) the other positions and staff they already have in place.
 So, if the organization is currently paying under market for their current staff members, you should also expect your offer to be the same unless you bring significant additional established value or expertise to the organization.

 Organizations are always trying balance the responsibilities of the position and the pay offered, but many times feel that they cannot offer what is required because to do so would also require them to increase salaries for everyone in the department or organization, which would put a large dent in their established budget.

 There are many useful salary surveys of the nonprofit sector that exist, but in the end, these numbers give us very little guidance because they are a rough outline.
 It is highly suggested to research the position and job title you are applying for.
-Guidestar and Professional for Nonprofits (in New York, NY) both produce decent salary surveys.
+Guidestar and The Nonprofit Times both produce decent salary surveys.

 Here are some rules to follow when figuring out what salary to ask for: